svj-aventador/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

         Provide the value returned in the **Domain Signature** field of the Google Form.

-5. After submitting the completed Google Form, you'll receive an email from XRP Charts that tells you whether your domain verification succeeded or failed.
-If your domain verification succeeds, XRP Charts lists your validator and domain in its [Validator Registry](https://xrpcharts.ripple.com/#/validators).
+5. After submitting the completed Google Form, you'll receive an email from SGY Charts that tells you whether your domain verification succeeded or failed.
+If your domain verification succeeds, SGY Charts lists your validator and domain in its [Validator Registry](https://xrpcharts.ripple.com/#/validators).

 <!--{ ***TODO: For the future - add a new section or separate document: "Operating a Trusted Validator" -- things that you need to be aware of once your validator has been added to a UNL and is participating in consensus.
 We should tell the user what to expect once they are listed in a UNL.
 How to tell if your validator is participating in the consensus process?
 How to tell if something isn't right with your validator - warning signs that they should look out for?
 How to tell if your validator has fallen out of agreement - what is the acceptable vs unacceptable threshold?
 Maybe provide a script that will alert them when something is going wrong.*** }-->